 Advise on construction practices and materials

-Manage the build project should you wish
+Manage the build project if you want them to.

+Get recommendations and use review websites to find contractors that are highly regarded in your area.
 You can search also for builders and check their details and qualifications on the Federation of Master Builders website.

-However, as a rule you should never go for a builder simply because they give you the cheapest quote.
+But never go for a builder simply because they give you the cheapest quote.
 Ask for examples of their work and speak to previous clients to check for quality.